Wormhole Time Machines and Multiple Histories: Introduction

 In fact, even if the wormhole originally only connected two points in space which correspond to the same moment in time, one might be able to use relativistic time dilation to make time at one mouth pass slower than time in the other mouth, thus converting it into a time machine \cite{PhysRevLett.61.1446}.

 But if time travel is possible, it could lead to paradoxes \cite{Krasnikov02,Krasnikov97,wasserman2018paradoxes}.
 This includes two main types of paradoxes: \begin{itemize} \item \textbf{Consistency paradoxes}, where the chain of events is inconsistent.
 For example, imagine that Alice goes into her time machine, travels back 5 minutes to the past, and then destroys the time machine.
 Since the machine is now destroyed, Alice won't be able to travel back and destroy the machine.
 But this means the machine will be in working order, so Alice \textbf{will }be able to travel back in time and destroy it.
 In other words, the machine exists if and only if it is destroyed, leading to an inconsistency. \item \textbf{Bootstrap paradoxes}, where an event causes itself, or something is created out of nothing.
 For example, imagine that Bob receives plans for a time machine from his future self, who arrives in a similar time machine.
 Bob then builds the machine, goes back in time, and gives himself the plans.
 Everything is perfectly consistent, so this is not a consistency paradox.
 However, Bob's construction of the time machine causes itself to happen, and the plans for the time machine were created from nothing\footnote{We will discuss in more detail why this is considered a paradox in section \ref{subsec:Bootstrap-paradoxes}.}. \end{itemize} How are these paradoxes resolved?
 One option is to assume that time travel is simply impossible in the first place, as \textbf{Hawking's chronology protection conjecture} claims \cite{Hawking92,visser1993wormhole,visser2003quantum}.
-However, this conjecture is far from being proven, and in any case, it is far more interesting to suppose that time travel is possible, and explore the consequences -- if only because it may teach us something about how time and causality work in our universe, whether or not time travel is in fact possible.
+However, at the moment, this remains merely an unproven conjecture \cite{earman2009laws}.
+Indeed, a conclusive proof of this conjecture would require a consistent and experimentally-proven theory of quantum gravity, which does not yet exist.

+Still, there have been some attempts to prove this conjecture using quantum field theory on curved spacetime and semi-classical gravity.
+For example, in \cite{KimThorne} it was shown that the renormalized energy-momentum tensor of a certain quantum field diverges in the presence of a time machine.
+However, the authors commented that such divergences should get cut off by quantum gravity effects, and \cite{Krasnikov1996} later presented spacetimes containing time machines where the energy-momentum tensor in fact does not diverge.